WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 initializer expression for its offset, and its raw data.

-Since WebAssembly currently does not allow for multiple memories, the memory index of each segment must be zero, which when represented as a `varuint32` is a single zero byte.
-We can repurpose this byte as a flags field.
+Since WebAssembly currently does not allow for multiple memories, the memory index of each segment must be zero.
+We can repurpose this 32-bit integer as a flags field where new meaning is attached to nonzero values.

-When the least-significant bit of this new flags field is `1`, this segment is _passive_.
+When the new flags field is `1`, this segment is _passive_.
 A passive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using the following new instructions:

 * `memory.init`: copy a region from a data segment
 * `table.init`: copy a region from an element segment